Natalie Haynes: Television

-Haynes was a regular panellist on BBC's The Review Show and was the most-booked guest on More4's The Last Word.
-She appeared as a panellist on BBC 4's The Book Quiz, and on its Poetry Special alongside Andrew Motion and George Szirtes.
-She also appeared on Backlash, a BBC Two documentary on voluntary childlessness, wrote and performed in the STV/Assembly Television Best of the Fest in August 2005.
-Haynes has been a panellist on BBC Four's quiz show Mindgames, appeared on Must Try Harder on BBC Two in 2006 and was the art and literature expert on the BBC Two quiz show Knowitalls.
+Haynes was a regular contributor to the BBC's The Review Show and was the most-booked guest on More4's The Last Word.
+She appeared as a panellist on BBC 4's The Book Quiz and on its Poetry Special alongside Andrew Motion and George Szirtes.
+She also appeared on the BBC Two documentary programme Backlash in 2005, in an episode on voluntary childlessness, and wrote and performed in the STV/Assembly Television Best of the Fest in August 2005.
+Haynes has been a panellist on BBC Four's quiz show Mindgames, appeared on Must Try Harder on BBC Two in 2006, and was a regulator contributor on Newsnight's review segment and was the art and literature expert on the BBC Two quiz show Knowitalls.

 In August 2007, when she appeared on an episode of The Book Quiz hosted by David Baddiel, she admitted researching a book on Wikipedia in order to bluff having read it.

 In April 2008, Haynes was a member of the stand-up comedians' team on University Challenge: The Professionals.
 Her team lost to the Ministry of Justice, 100 points to 215.
 In November 2009, she appeared on BBC One's Question Time.

 In February 2022, Haynes was announced as the new presenter of the online revival of Time Team, alongside Gus Casely-Hayford.

 Journalism

-Haynes has been a guest contributor for The Times since October 2006, and a regular contributor to New Humanist.
-She has also written for The Sunday Times Magazine, The Sunday Telegraph, The Big Issue, Loaded and The Independent.
+Haynes has been a guest contributor for The Times since October 2006, and was a regular contributor to New Humanist.
+She has also written for The Guardian, The Sunday Times Magazine, The Sunday Telegraph, The Big Issue, Loaded and The Independent.

-Live shows

-Haynes has toured (including Dublin, Berlin to Manhattan) and has performed five Edinburgh Fringe sell-out runs and national tours.
-She was nominated for the Best Newcomer Award at the 2002 Perrier Comedy Awards, the first woman to receive this nomination.